casimir/frigoligo/README.md

 You can also download the installer from the [latest release](https://github.com/casimir/frigoligo/releases/latest) for the following platforms: Android (apk), Linux, AppImage and Windows.

-It is also possible to use frigoligo as a web app, available [here](https://casimir.github.io/frigoligo/).
-Not that this is still experimental and that it is automatically updated with the latest commits on the `main` branch.
+It is also possible to use Frigoligo as a web app, available [here](https://casimir.github.io/frigoligo/).
+Note that this is still experimental and that it is automatically updated with the latest commits on the `main` branch.

 ## Features

-Missing but planned feature are tracked in the [issues](https://github.com/casimir/frigoligo/issues?q=is%3Aissue+is%3Aopen+label%3A"missing+feature").
+Missing but planned features are tracked in the [issues](https://github.com/casimir/frigoligo/issues?q=is%3Aissue+is%3Aopen+label%3A"missing+feature").

 A full history of changes is available in [CHANGELOG.md](./CHANGELOG.md).